Paul Buentello: Strikeforce

 After leaving the UFC, Buentello fought for Strikeforce, winning 3 straight against K-1 Kickboxer Carter Williams, UFC veteran Tank Abbott, and experienced journeyman Ruben Villareal, before losing to Alistair Overeem in a bout for the Strikeforce Heavyweight Championship.

 Affliction

 Buentello moved to a new major organization, Affliction, where he won his first two bouts.
 His third fight was set to be against Gilbert Yvel at Affliction: Trilogy on August 1, 2009, but the entire event was ultimately cancelled due to complications arising from heavyweight Josh Barnett's inability to receive a California State Athletic Commission licence.
-Affliction Entertainment became defunct as a Mixed Martial Arts promoter shortly after.
+Affliction Entertainment became defunct as an MMA promoter shortly after.

 UFC return

 At a press conference held July 31, 2009, it was announced that Buentello was one of several former Affliction fighters to sign with UFC.

 Buentello was expected to face Todd Duffee at UFC 107, but Duffee was forced off the card with an undisclosed injury.
 Buentello instead faced 6'11 Stefan Struve and lost a majority decision.

 Subsequently, Buentello lost to Cheick Kongo on UFC LIVE: Vera vs. Jones where he surprisingly—after a prolonged period of having his legs pounded—he tapped due to elbows to the right thigh in the third round.
 After losing both bouts in his return to the UFC, Buentello was released from the promotion.